-To submit a bot or Digital Worker to Bot Store you will need to have a registered account for Automation Anywhere Bot Store.
+To submit a bot or Package to Bot Store you will need to have a registered account for Automation Anywhere Bot Store.
 You can create one by visiting https://botstore.automationanywhere.com/ and clicking the “Login” option.

 You also need to create a Vendor Profile Page by making a request using the Vendor Profile Request Form

-Vendor Profile Pages give you a platform to introduce your organization, showcase your expertise and highlight your bots in the Bot Store.
+Vendor Profile Pages give you a platform to introduce your organization, showcase your expertise and highlight your bots on Bot Store.

 Once registered, please visit the Bot Submission form in your My Submissions section of your Account.

-On this form you will be asked to provide details of your bot or Digital Worker, including:
+On this form you will be asked to provide details of your bot, including:

 For Enterprise V11